shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 3. Execute the following ssh connection command:

-    Use if you are behind Xilinx Firewall:
+    Use the following command if you are behind a Xilinx Firewall:
     ```sh
     ssh -i tsc_lab.pem -o "ProxyCommand /usr/bin/ncat --proxy-type socks4 --proxy proxy:1080 %h %p" centos@<public-ip>
     ```

-    Use if you are *not* behind Xilinx Firewall:
+    Use the following command if you are *not* behind a Xilinx Firewall:
     ```sh
     ssh -i tsc_lab.pem -o centos@<public-ip>
     ```
     Replace `<public-ip>` with the **IPv4 Public IP** address for the instance given to you.

-4. Type `yes` when asked if you want to connect
+4. Type `yes` when prompted to connect.
     ```sh
     RSA key fingerprint is f9:f4:05:da:40:99:00:9d:1e:8f:95:de:89:6a:3f:cd.
     Are you sure you want to continue connecting (yes/no)? yes